 This MD&A contains forward-looking statements, including statements regarding the future success of the Greenlane business, technology and market opportunities.
 All statements that are not historical in nature contain forward-looking information.
-Forward-looking statements typically contain words such as "believes", "expects", "anticipates", "plans", "continues", "could", "indicates", "intends", "projects", "schedules", "would" or the negative of these terms, or other similar words, expressions and grammatical variations thereof, or statements that certain events or conditions "may" or "will" happen or that current events or conditions will continue or be repeated, although not all forward-looking statements contain these identifying words.
-Examples of such statements include, but are not limited to, statements concerning: the Company's plans to continue to scale its operations and seek consolidation opportunities; expected progress for the fulfilment of contracts for biogas upgrading systems and the timing of revenue recognition; management's belief that the sales pipeline represents visibility to a significant number of opportunities that will, through the sales process, convert opportunities into signed contracts and move into the sales order backlog; the potential impact of COVID-19 on the Company's business including through shipping delays, access to material supplies and inflation; that the Company will realize the intended outcomes of the deployment of development capital program including that the Company will earn a return on funds invested, secure biogas upgrading system sales and earn an equity and/or profits interests in the resulting RNG project, gaining exposure to recurring revenues from RNG offtake contracts and associated environmental attributes; actions expected to be undertaken to achieve the Company's strategic goals; intentions and expectations with respect to future biogas upgrading projects and development work; expectations regarding business activities and orders that may be received in future years;

-trends in, and the development of, the Company's target markets including regulatory policies and legislation; the Company's market opportunities; the benefits of the Company's products; expectations regarding competitors; the expected impact of the described risks and uncertainties; the management of the Company's liquidity risks in light of the prevailing economic conditions; the ability of the Company to obtain financing in order to grow its business; visibility as to new projects, proposed or proceeding, and their estimated value.
+Forward-looking statements typically contain words such as "believes", "expects", "anticipates", "plans", "continues", "could", "indicates", "intends", "would" or the negative of these terms, or other similar words, expressions and grammatical variations thereof, or statements that certain events or conditions "may" or "will" happen or that current events or conditions will continue or be repeated, although not all forward-looking statements contain these identifying words.
+Examples of such statements include, but are not limited to, statements concerning: the Company will be able to realize its assets and discharge its liabilities in the normal course of business; the biogas upgrading market is anticipated to grow; the Company expects to recognize royalty revenue and relates costs associated with the Royalty Agreement with ZEG Biogás e Energis SA in the first half of fiscal 2024; the Company is investing in systems, processes and infrastructure to improve efficiencies and reduce costs and accelerating systematic process enhancements to position the business to scale; the Company may satisfy any future earn out payment in connection with the Airdep acquisition from free cash or the issuance of common shares; the expected progress for the fulfilment of contracts for biogas upgrading systems and the timing of revenue recognition; the Company's estimates respecting deferred compensation; trends in, and the development of, the Company's target markets including regulatory policies and legislation; the Company's market opportunities; the benefits of the Company's products; expectations regarding competitors; and the expected impact of the described risks and uncertainties.